drduh/PC-Engines-APU-Router-Guide/README.md

 Log in as `root` to get started.

-Update GRUB by editing `/etc/default/grub` and replacing `quiet` with `console=ttyS0,115200n8` then update the configuration:
+Update GRUB by editing `/etc/default/grub` and removing or replacing `quiet` with `console=ttyS0,115200n8` then update the configuration:

 ```console
 root@pcengines:~# update-grub2